ItsMrJP/WLED0.13.3_for_Xiao_ESP32C3/readme.md

   </p>

-# Welcome to my project WLED! ✨
+# Welcome to my Fork of WLED! ✨

-A fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812) LEDs or also SPI based chipsets like the WS2801 and APA102!
+Just a small fork stripped down for the Seeed Xiao32C3

 ## ⚙️ Features
 - WS2812FX library with more than 100 special effects